puppetlabs-toy-chest/puppet-quest-guide/quests/the_forge.md

 parameters to this wrapper class in order to pass values through to the postgresql classes it contains.

-Go ahead and open your `site.pp` manifest:
+Go ahead and open your `site.pp` manifest.

     vim /etc/puppetlabs/code/environments/production/manifests/site.pp